 If a cyclist is riding in the bicycle lane with the intention of continuing forward when approaching an intersection, it is advised that the cyclist adjusts their position to the left in order to reduce the danger of being cut off by a turning motorist.
 Many crashes have occurred where through cyclists were cut off by motorists who passed the cyclists and made right turns in front of them.
 Adjusting your position to the left can also help when approached by a driver of a motor vehicle, from the opposite direction, who is making a left turn.

 Accidents can and do occur.
 It is our job to ensure that we are protected in case of an unfortunate event.
 If you or someone you know has been hurt in a bicycle accident, you need information.
 Contact us to order your free copy of our Florida Bicycle Accident Handbook.
-If you need to talk to a lawyer now, contact Jim Dodson Law at 888-207-0905 and we’ll set up a consultation.
+If you need to talk to a lawyer now, contact us online or call us directly at 888.815.6398 and we’ll set up a consultation.